 Currently AWS counts NASA, the U.S. Department of State, Adobe, Siemens, Pfizer, Nasdaq, Flipboard, Unilever, Global Blue, Netflix, etc. as customers.
 On-demand and easy-to-use web services help the users to take main six benefits as given below:

-• Replace CapEx with OpEx: AWS can win more customers because it charges fees based on how much its services are used, so there are no upfront costs to deter adoption.
+• Replace CapEx with OpEx: Amazon Web Services (AWS) can win more customers because it charges fees based on how much its services are used, so there are no upfront costs to deter adoption.
 It has replaced Capital Expenditure with Operations expense.
 So by using cloud computing, we could remove upfront investment for any expensive hardware and we need to pay for only required resources on a variable bases.

 • Lower overall costs: As we saw in above benefit of variable costing, cloud computing also helps to reduce the overall IT costs in multiple ways by which we could pay low variable cost as well.
-AWS massive economy of scale, efficiency improvements and multiple pricing models allow the customer to optimize for variable and stable costs.
+Amazon Web Services (AWS) massive economy of scale, efficiency improvements and multiple pricing models allow the customer to optimize for variable and stable costs.
 It would also attract more customers to its services.

 • No more guessing capacity: We have to make the capacity decision prior to deploying an application, either we get a limited capacity or we pay a lot for extra resources.
 And if we run out of capacity then we may face poor customer experience until we acquire more resources.
 With cloud computing, we provision the amount of resources we need and if we need more than that then we could easily scale up.
 If we don’t need then we stop paying by turning them off.